Access & rescue verification – Combustible dust removal

 Our Approach:

-Following a detailed site visit and collaborative planning discussions with the client, Evolve developed a comprehensive strategy tailored to the specific hazards, work scope and operational constraints of the facility.
+Following a detailed site visit and planning meetings with the client, Evolve developed a comprehensive strategy tailored to the specific hazards, work scope and operational constraints of the facility.

-Given that this was the first planned entry into these confined spaces, and that no historic access, egress or rescue arrangements existed, access was established incrementally.
-Safe access, egress and rescue arrangements were developed and practically verified on a level-by-level basis before progressing further into the structure, ensuring that rescue methodologies remained achievable and appropriate at each stage of entry.
+This was the first planned entry into these confined spaces, and no historic access, egress or rescue arrangements existed.
+Access and rescue planning was approached incrementally, and practically verified on a level-by-level basis, before progressing further into each of the four spaces.
+This ensured that rescue methods remained achievable and appropriate at each stage of entry.

-In total, four vertical shafts, each approximately 45 metres in depth, incorporating vertical ladder access and horizontal walkways at multiple levels, were safely accessed.
-Rescue arrangements were developed, implemented and practically verified at every level and stage of descent before further access was undertaken.
+Four vertical shafts, each 45 metres in depth, incorporating vertical ladder access and horizontal walkways at multiple levels were safely accessed.

 A key consideration in the rescue strategy was the extremely limited space at the transition points between the vertical ladders and horizontal walkways.
 These constraints meant that conventional full-length rescue stretchers were not viable for casualty extraction.

-A competent confined space rope access team was deployed, operating under active supervision and supported by Evolve’s management team throughout the project.
+A City & Guilds certified high-risk confined space rope access team was deployed, operating under active supervision and supported by Evolve’s management team throughout the project.

 Key elements of the approach included: